Russia's war spurs corporate exodus, exposes business risks

 They're also expressing concern about the plight of Ukrainians, showing how they want to be seen coming out on the right side of history.

-Oil and gas companies, already feeling the heat from climate activists to invest in renewable energy, were among companies to announce the most rapid and dramatic exits.
+Oil and gas companies, already feeling the heat from climate activists to invest in renewable energy, were among the companies that announced the most rapid and dramatic exits.

-Energy firm BP said Sunday that it would abandon its $14 billion stake in state-owned oil and gas company Rosneft.
-Shell said the next day it was leaving its joint venture with state-owned Gazprom and its involvement in the now-suspended Nord Stream 2 pipeline built to carry natural gas to Western Europe.
+Energy firm BP said Sunday that it would abandon its $14 billion stake in Russian state-owned oil and gas company Rosneft.
+The next day, Shell said it was leaving its joint venture with state-owned Gazprom and its involvement in the now-suspended Nord Stream 2 pipeline built to carry natural gas to Western Europe.

 ExxonMobil said it will pull out of a key oil and gas project and halt any new investment in Russia.
 All their chief executives said they were shocked and saddened by the increasingly bloody conflict.
 Smaller energy firms have followed suit.

-Companies in other industries signaled they're staying out of the Russian market either out of concern for Ukraine or to comply with Western sanctions.
+Companies in other industries, including automakers, signaled they're staying out of the Russian market either out of concern for Ukraine or to comply with Western sanctions.

+Toyota is halting production at its St. Petersburg plant that makes RAV4 and Camry models starting Friday because of supply chain disruptions, saying it was watching events “with great concern for the safety of the people of Ukraine.”

+Mercedes-Benz suspended vehicle exports to Russia and manufacturing there.
+Volkswagen Group, which also owns Porsche and Audi, did the same, saying it believes a “sustainable solution to the conflict can only be found on the basis of international law."

-Swedish auto brand Volvo Cars said it's not delivering cars to Russia for the time being in light of “potential risks associated with trading material with Russia, including the sanctions imposed by the EU and U.S."
+Volvo Cars said it stopped deliveries because of “potential risks associated with trading material with Russia," citing Western sanctions.
+Ford suspended operations.

-U.S. automaker Ford, which has been winding down its Russian operations and only has a minority stake in a commercial van joint venture, told its partners it was suspending operations.

-Similarly, Harley-Davidson halted motorcycle shipments to Russia and said its thoughts “continue for the safety of the people of Ukraine.”
+Harley-Davidson halted motorcycle shipments to Russia, saying its thoughts “continue for the safety of the people of Ukraine.”
 Putin famously rode a three-wheeled Harley on a visit to Ukraine in 2010.

-Others with more entrenched Russian operations might find it harder to navigate the crisis.
+Others with more at stake in Russia might find it harder to navigate the crisis.

-Renault, one of the biggest players in Russia’s auto market, said only that it’s temporarily suspending production at its Moscow plant through Saturday “due to some logistics issues,” without being more specific.
+French automaker Renault, whose second-biggest market is Russia, said only that it’s temporarily suspending production at its Moscow plant through Saturday “due to some logistics issues,” without being more specific.

+Danish brewery group Carlsberg suspended production at its three breweries in Ukraine but indicated operations in Russia, where it owns St. Petersburg-based Baltika Breweries and employs 8,400 people, would continue.

+“Millions of lives are being impacted and we strongly condemn the acts of violence and aggression we are witnessing," Vice President of Corporate Affairs Christian Wulff Sondergaard said by email.
+Carlsberg is obligated to "protect the livelihood of all our employees" in Russia as the economy is increasingly pressured by sanctions, he said.

-Czech brewer Budvar, which counts Russia as one of its five major markets, halted beer production for and stopped deliveries to the country, saying business is not the top priority and that it’s looking for ways to help, including finding accommodations for Ukrainian refugees.
+Czech brewer Budvar, which counts Russia as one of its five major markets, halted beer deliveries to the country, saying business is not the top priority and that it’s looking for ways to help, including finding accommodations for Ukrainian refugees.

-Copenhagen-based Danish brewery group Carlsberg suspended production at two breweries in Ukraine, saying it’s “following the situation with great concern” but didn’t comment on its extensive Russian operations, including St. Petersburg-based Baltika Breweries, which exports beer worldwide.

-The world’s biggest shipping company, A.P.
-Moller-Maersk, said it will stop making Russian port calls, saying it was “deeply concerned” by the escalating crisis.

-Google and TikTok blocked Russian state media channels from their platforms after a plea from the European Union.
-Apple also blocked downloads of the RT News and Sputnik News apps from its mobile App Store outside Russia.

-Executives are realizing it makes more sense to pull out of Russia, business experts said.

 “It’s really tough to do business in Russia under the best of conditions.
 Now it’s become just crazy.
-So getting out is a smart business proposal,” said James O'Rourke, professor of management at the University of Notre Dame’s Mendoza College of Business, who specializes in reputation management and business communications.
+So getting out is a smart business proposal,” said James O’Rourke, a professor at the University of Notre Dame’s Mendoza College of Business specializing in reputation management.

 Companies will have to chalk up any losses as the cost of doing business.